jamietre/CsQuery/README.md

 The current package on NuGet is 1.1 Beta 2 (also known as 1.0.1.xxx).

 ### Roadmap

-This project is essentially feature-complete, except for a few CSS3 selectors (see the very end for a list of what's missing).
-In the coming weeks I will be working on a little bit of cleanup; filling in a couple holes; writing documentation; and establishing a web site for the project.
+As of 6/12/2012, the project is feature-complete.
+In the coming weeks I will be working on a little bit of cleanup; writing documentation; and establishing a web site for the project.

+### Other sources of information

+I post about CsQuery on my blog from time to time.
+See [CsQuery posts](http://blog.outsharked.com/search/label/csquery)  from blog.outsharked.com

 ### Features

-All jQuery DOM manipulation methods are implemented.
+CsQuery is a .NET library that provides an implementation of the jQuery API and a document object model that simulates the browser DOM.

+All jQuery DOM manipulation methods have been implemented, and some utility methods like `Extend` and `ToJSON` have been implemented as well.
+It also includes other methods that are specific to CsQuery's server-based implementation for loading content from remote URLs and parsing HTTP POST data.

 All CSS2 & CSS3 selectors have been implemented: